 Week 13 in the NFL begins with a premiere Thursday Night Football matchup between the Cowboys and Saints.
-For this game and every other primetime contest, we’ll break down the sports betting lines and recommend where to place your bets at DraftKings Sportsbook, BetStars, and FanDuel Sportsbook.
+For this game and every other primetime contest, we’ll break down the sports betting lines and recommend where to place your bets at DraftKings Sportsbook, FoxBet, and FanDuel Sportsbook.

 Keep an eye on injury news right up until kick off since things can change quickly in the NFL.
 Any player listed as questionable may see limited action or not suit up at all if he doesn’t respond well in warm-ups.

 The Saints are quite clearly the best team in the NFL right now, and Drew Brees has separated from the field as the frontrunner for MVP.

 While Brees and his team have struggled in outdoor road games, that hasn’t been the case during their 10-game winning streak.
 Whether it’s home or away, Brees is lighting it up under domes with a 131.1 passer rating, 24:2 TD:INT ratio, and 78 percent completion rate over eight games this season.

 The Cowboys rank 20th in DVOA pass defense and are strong on the outside with CBs Chidobe Awuzie and Byron Jones playing well.
 Dallas actually allows the third-highest catch rate in the NFL due to a Cover 2 scheme that aims to take away deep passes.
 Correspondingly, the ‘Boys have coughed up the third-fewest pass plays of 20-plus yards.
 That said, they are very vulnerable against interior receivers.